-- Do you feel a constant feeling of being stressed or on edge?
+- Do you feel a constant feeling of being on edge?

 - Do you notice how little things can trigger large reactions?

-- Do you at times feel like it’s all too much, or do you feel overwhelmed or disconnected?
+- Do you at times feel overwhelmed or disconnected?

 - Do you feel that life would be much better if you had a whole lot less stress in your life?